yuriysoftwaretester772/cypress-javascript-example/README.md

 # Cypress Testing Framework

-This project is a testing framework built with **Cypress** to automate end-to-end tests for the Amazon website.
-It includes tests for verifying navigation, search functionality, and other basic features of the Amazon homepage.
+This project is a testing framework built with **Cypress** to automate end-to-end and API tests for the Amazon website and other APIs.
+It includes tests for verifying navigation, search functionality, API responses, and other features.
 The framework follows the **Page Object Model (POM)** design pattern to improve maintainability and reusability.

 ## Features
 - **Smoke Tests**: Verify the basic functionality of the Amazon homepage, such as navigation and title verification.
 - **Data-Driven Testing**: Perform search functionality tests with multiple search terms using fixtures.
+- **API Testing**: Validate API responses using the DummyJSON API for structured data like products and users.
 - **Reusable Commands**: Custom Cypress commands for common actions like visiting the homepage and verifying the title.
 - **Page Object Model (POM)**: Encapsulates page-specific actions and elements into reusable classes.
+- **ESLint Integration**: Ensures code quality and consistency with linting rules.

 ## Technologies Used
 - **Cypress**: A JavaScript-based end-to-end testing framework.
 - **Node.js**: For managing dependencies and running Cypress.
 - **JavaScript**: The programming language used for writing tests.
+- **ESLint**: For linting and enforcing code quality.
 - **Git**: For version control.

 ## Page Object Model (POM)